 There is no examination for art.
 Candidates are instead requested to bring along working sketchbooks and a portfolio of work which will be viewed by the Director of Art and Design.

-This examination is based on GCSE level knowledge and we understand that candidates will not have necessarily studied all topics as they are only part way through Year 11.
-The examination tests the ability of candidates to analyse and evaluate practical work (in a biological context) and then answer key biological questions in detail by writing an essay.
-Candidates are able to choose questions based on their interests or expertise.
+This examination is based on GCSE level knowledge.
+We understand that candidates will not have necessarily studied all topics as they are only part way through Y11.
+The examination tests the ability of candidates to analyse and evaluate practical work (in a biological context).

 This examination is based on GCSE level knowledge, and we understand that candidates will not have necessarily studied all topics as they are only part way through Year 11 and therefore there will be some choice of questions within the paper.
 We will be testing the ability to use and analyse chemical data, explain chemical processes, and handle quantitative chemistry.